 China has strict regulations on online content and other various AI models trained within the country must follow these rules.
 This raises concerns about bias and limits on free speech, particularly for users outside China who may expect a more open discussion from AI tools.

 The censorship issue with DeepSeek is significant for Americans because it threatens freedom of speech and access to unbiased information.
-In the U.S., we value open discussion, and if an AI model is filtering out certain topics or perspectives, it could limit the variety of viewpoints available to users.
-This raises concerns about how Americans engage with global events or political issues.
+This inevitably limits the variety of viewpoints available to users and raises concerns about how Americans engage with global events or political issues.
+For high school students and young users, understanding the potential impacts of these tools—whether in terms of privacy, censorship or bias—is more important than ever.

 Despite these concerns, DeepSeek has the potential to impact the AI landscape.
 With China’s government supporting technological growth, the company may continue to expand and improve its models.
 However, its success outside of China may depend on whether it can address privacy and censorship concerns.